ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-v4-step07.md

 ## Forecast

 Transforming the forecast data is more complex.
 We need to go through the `list` and create an array of forecasts for each individual day.
 I am going to give you the code for that.
 Try walking through it as you copy it in to understand how it is working.
+Have a look at the <a href="https://openweathermap.org/forecast5#JSON" target="_blank">response data structure</a> and compare it to how we are processing it here.

 ```TypeScript
   private unpackForecast(res: any): Forecast {